harding/old-docs-history-bitcoin.org/_includes/guide_payment_processing.md

 {% autocrossref %}

-`memo` (optional) add a memo which will be displayed to the spender as plain UTF-8 text.
+`memo`: (optional) add a memo which will be displayed to the spender as plain UTF-8 text.
 Embedded HTML or other markup will not be processed.

 {% endautocrossref %}